How Release Trigger Works in SFZ๐

 - Both

-require previous attack region - Both functioning as described above and respond to Sustain Pedal position
+releaseorrelease_keyrequire previous attack region - Both functioning as described above and respond to Sustain Pedal position

 - To make

-plays without any previous attack region, addrt_dead
+releaseorrelease_keyplays without any previous attack region, addrt_dead=on - Opcode

-now available to control the release voices of repeated notes when Sustain pedal is down, then release the pedal
+note_polyphonynow available to control the release voices of repeated notes when Sustain pedal is down, then release the pedal

 Plogue sforzando and ARIA๐

-, default to off - Same as DropZone, use
+rt_dead, default to off - Same as DropZone, use

-to control release voices
+note_polyphonyto control release voices

 A simple sfz example :